klapperys/Spotify-Python-Media-controls/README.md

 # Spotify-Python-Media-controls

-Python script to automatically move mouse to Spotify player to click play pause or skip and to return to original postion  in milliseconds
+Python script to automatically move mouse to Spotify player to click play pause or skip and to return to original position  in milliseconds